 - Students required to withdraw are not eligible for summer housing.

-- Incoming freshmen.
+- Incoming first-year.

 Married applicants will be assigned first.

 Students eligible for summer housing will be given draw times based on the following point system and then by the length of the contract within each category.

 3 points: Students conducting senior thesis research, completing junior papers, other independent work, or participating in approved for credited academic coursework or internship.